Thanh, a co-worker of mine who'd loaned Kim and I his car, gave us a "route-planner" printout through Lille and straight then to Paris.

 After driving around for a bit, we stopped at a petrol station convenience shop and went in.
 K_ asked if he spoke Dutch, and he proceeded to direct us to an area where there was inexpensive lodging.

-On this section of road, in any case, we were to go back the direction we'd come, and go left at a certain roundabout, the second or third.
+We were to go back the direction we'd come, and go left at a certain roundabout.

 We passed a couple of painters who were out at their van, and K_ spoke with one of them.
 He said he didn't speak Dutch.
 He suggested Italian, and something else; maybe a couple of others.
 He didn't mention French; and he didn't mention English, though he listed his languages in English.